 Overview

 Most AI-generated tests are implementation mirrors.
 An agent reads a function, infers what it does, and writes a test that confirms the code does what the code does.
 These tests pass on day one, break on every refactor, and verify nothing meaningful — they’re circular assertions dressed up as coverage.
 The problem isn’t that AI agents can’t write tests.
 It’s that they don’t know what the system is supposed to do.
 Without access to specifications — acceptance criteria, business rules, invariants, authorization policies, state machine definitions — an agent can only test what it sees in the code.
 And testing what the code does is not the same as testing what the code should do.
 CoreStory changes this equation.
-It ingests the full codebase alongside the PRD, TechSpec, and architectural documentation, then serves as a Specification Oracle — an intelligence layer that can answer “what should this system do?” before the agent ever looks at implementation.
+It ingests the full codebase alongside the PRD, TechSpec, and architectural documentation, then serves as a Specification Expert — an intelligence layer that can answer “what should this system do?” before the agent ever looks at implementation.
 This unlocks a fundamentally different approach to test generation: specification-driven testing, where the agent extracts behavioral specifications first, then generates tests that verify those specifications against the code.Why Specification Before Code

-The principle is simple: if you know what the system should do before you look at how it does it, you produce tests that survive refactoring, catch real bugs, and document actual business intent.| Approach | What the Agent Knows | Test Quality | Refactor Survival |
+The principle is simple: if you know what the system should do before you look at how it does it, you produce tests that survive refactoring, catch real bugs, and document actual business intent.

 CoreStory’s Role

-CoreStory serves as the specification oracle across the entire test generation workflow:- Behavioral extraction — surfaces acceptance criteria, validation rules, state transitions, authorization matrices, invariants, and implicit behaviors from the PRD, TechSpec, and codebase
+CoreStory serves as the specification expert across the entire test generation workflow:- Behavioral extraction — surfaces acceptance criteria, validation rules, state transitions, authorization matrices, invariants, and implicit behaviors from the PRD, TechSpec, and codebase

 - Convention discovery — describes the project’s existing test framework, directory structure, fixture patterns, and assertion styles so generated tests match perfectly